ashleygeorge/adventofcode/README.md

-# Advent of Code 2021
+# Advent of Code

-I'm learning some Common Lisp this year with Advent of Code.
+My Advent of Code efforts.